Women, Gender, and Sexuality Studies Internships

 The internship is a requirement for Women, Gender, and Sexuality Studies undergraduate majors and minors.
 It is also a requirement for MAIS students with a primary area in Women, Gender, and Sexuality Studies.
 However, it is open to all undergraduate and graduate students who have completed some coursework in Women, Gender, and Sexuality Studies and desire to hone their skills in a feminist work setting.

-Students interested in doing an internship in Women, Gender and Sexuality Studies should contact Dr. Patti Duncan before registering for WGSS 410 or 510.
-Some students complete their internship by working with a Women, Gender and Sexuality Studies faculty member as a teaching or research assistant.
+Students interested in doing an internship in Women, Gender, and Sexuality Studies should contact either Dr. Janet Lee (graduates) or Dr. Liddy Detar (undergraduates) before registering for WGSS 410 or 510.
+Some students complete their internship by working with a Women, Gender, and Sexuality Studies faculty member as a teaching or research assistant.

 WGSS 4/510 INTERNSHIP

 The internship experience provides the opportunity to gain experience within an off-campus private, public, or community agency or organization which has as one of its goals the improvement of the status of women in society.
 Students work with an on-site mentor who guides their field experience in collaboration with the internship coordinator in the WGSS program.

 Internships may be taken for 1-12 credits.
 A typical 3-credit internship requires 100 hours of work in the internship agency or organization.

 As a result of having completed this internship, students will:

 - Be able to apply feminist theories in organizational settings

 - Be able to assess the effectiveness of work in feminist organizations